Salient specilizes in connecting investors and innovators who are shaping the landscape of health tech in Africa.

 We maintain a list of funding and support opportunities for businesses in African health tech.
 Want to receive a monthly newsletter of our curated support opportunities?
 Sign up for our newsletter.

-Founders Factory Africa (FFA) is accepting applications from early-stage founders to join its Venture Scale Program.
-Participating startups will work with FFA experts during a six-month accelerator, receive investment and gain access to FFA’s global network of corporate partners & investors.
+The Baobab Network is taking applications from early-stage African tech ventures to join its sector agnostic accelerator.
+Selected startups will receive $25,000 in funding and gain access to the organization’s global network of corporate partners and investors.
 Apply here.

 If you know of an organization which offers funding or support to businesses in African health tech, please let us know.
 Our team evaluates each support opportunity to share with our community of innovators.